 Surgery followed days later at Ascension Saint Thomas West Hospital in Nashville.
 Doctors made an opening in South’s skull and removed as much of the tumor as they could — 99.9% of everything they could see.
 Afterwards, his left hand functioned normally again and the facial droop disappeared.
 “My neurosurgeon was a superhero,” South said.

 The official diagnosis: stage 4 glioblastoma, an aggressive brain cancer that can affect anyone, at any age, and comes with a grim prognosis.
-July 21 is Glioblastoma Awareness Day, with more than 13,000 cases diagnosed last year in the U.S., according to the National Brain Tumor Society.
+About 12,000 cases are diagnosed in the U.S. each year, according to The University of Texas MD Anderson Cancer Center.
 The same disease took the life of Sen. John McCain and Beau Biden, son of President Joe Biden.

 Most glioblastomas seem to occur randomly and are hard to treat because they grow tentacles into the brain, which are impossible to remove.
 They're also resistant to conventional therapy.
 Patients can die within months without treatment.